-I along with my wife, Jaya and son, Babai have come to Allahabad for taking bath in river Ganga on the auspicious occasion of Mauni Amabasya.
-We reached Allahabad by train via Kolkata on 6 February.
-It was Kumbh flavor everywhere – from Howrah station to the train journey.
-There were some women singing kirtans.
-Jaya also joined them briefly.
+I along with my wife, Jaya and son, Babai have come to Allahabad for taking bath in river Ganga on the auspicious occasion of Mauni Amavasya.
+We reached Allahabad by train via Kolkata on February 6th.
+Our Guruji also reached Allahabad on the nights of February 8th from Varanasi for the bath with us.

 We walked back to home with huge mass of people around on every road and corner.
 The police was doing a good job there and I found them very polite, to my surprise!
 We reached home at around 5am.

 It was a really out of the world, divine experience.
 It can just be experienced and not be defined by any logic or knowledge based explanation.
 Millions of people are coming here in search of the divine nectar.